Writing your profile

 Think carefully about your Childcare.co.uk screen name.
 Many childcare providers use an alias to help protect their anonymity online.
 However, if the alias links to another website or forum where you are talking in bad terms about a previous family for whom you have worked or if it is an inappropriate name then parents are unlikely to contact you.

-If you intend to include a photo of yourself, make sure it shows you positively.
+You must include a photo on your profile.
+Make sure it shows you positively.
 Brush your hair and wear smart clothes - the Halloween party you went to last night might have been wonderful, but a photo of you dressed as a vampire on your Childcare.co.uk profile might worry some parents.

 Qualifications and experience